 Activity 3: Provocation and Response

 The following critical pedagogical approach is adapted from Stephanie Nixon et al's article, "Seven-step framework for critical analysis and its application in the field of physical therapy."
+Pick an image or text, for example: a slide from one of your own presentations, a textbook cover, a policy, a tweet, a news article or an organizational communication.
+We have chosen one for demonstration purposes below.

 Image used with permission from SickKids Foundation